TurkServer/docs/quickStart.md

-## Getting Started
+## ***Getting Started***

 1. Checkout the project
     > `git clone https://github.com/VirtualLab/tutorial.git`

 2. Add TurkServer package

-    Under the roof of your project:
+    Under the root of your project, add the turkserver meteor package:
+    > `cd tutorial`

-    > `git clone https://github.com/HarvardEconCS/turkserver-meteor.git packages/turkserver` (Please note: Using GitHub has the install source is temporary until it becomes a Meteor package)
+    > `git clone https://github.com/HarvardEconCS/turkserver-meteor.git packages/turkserver` (Please note: Using GitHub has the install source is temporary until it's published as a Meteor package)

     > `meteor add mizzao:turkserver`
-3. Setup settings file
+3. Create settings file

-    Under the roof of your project, create a `settings.json` file, follow `settings-template.json`, fill in "adminPassword", "accessKeyId", and "secretAccessKey".
+    Under the root of your project, create a `settings.json` file, follow `settings-template.json`, fill in "adminPassword", "accessKeyId", and "secretAccessKey".

-    To retrieve your Amazon Mechanical Turk account key and secret pair, see [here](http://docs.aws.amazon.com/AWSMechTurk/latest/AWSMechanicalTurkGettingStartedGuide/SetUp.html)
+    (To retrieve your Amazon Mechanical Turk account key and secret pair, see [here](http://docs.aws.amazon.com/AWSMechTurk/latest/AWSMechanicalTurkGettingStartedGuide/SetUp.html)
+    )

     The file should look like this: